 Being in debt isn’t necessarily a bad thing per se.
 After all, debt allows us to get a mortgage and live in a house that we can’t afford to buy outright.
 It means we can get a loan to buy a nicer car.
 And it also gives us the opportunity to speculate and create capital for a business idea.
 Clearly, some forms of debt are good for you, give you opportunities to lead a happier life.
 Bad debts, however, are a different kettle of fish.

 When you have bad debts, it can feel like you are very close to the edge.
 Your creditors will start to call things in, you will be threatened with legal action, and you will experience the scary situation of debt collectors calling you up on a regular basis – maybe even visiting your home.
 It can be exhausting, stressful, and it can often feel like there is no way out.
+While you can refinance your student loans, not all loans or debt come with that potential and you can end up completely overwhelmed and at your wit’s end.

 However, with some savvy thinking and clever tactics, it’s possible to address you bad debt situation and start the process of becoming debt free.
 And today, we’re going to take a look at a few of the things you can do to start solving your problem.
 If you have bad debt problems, try some of these out – and get started sooner, rather than later.